Frzx2/Frx-Servers/README.md

 ## Warnings
 - App is not completly tested and might not work as expected
 - Frx server is not responsible for any data losses
-- -Node intergration Enabled (js version)
+- Node intergration Enabled (js version)